Keyboard shortcuts

 Arguments

-• [PATH]: Path giving where to put the finished KPAR or KPARs.
+• [PATH]: Path for the finished KPAR or KPARs.
 When building a workspace, it is a path to the folder to write the KPARs to (default: <current-workspace>/output).
 When building a single project, it is a path to the KPAR file to write (default <current-workspace>/output/<project name>-<version>.kpar or <current-project>/output/<project name>-<version>.kpar depending on whether the current project belongs to a workspace or not).

 Global options